4daysonend/4daysonend/README.md

 - 👋 Hi, I’m @4daysonend
 - 👀 I’m interested in Architecting Cloud Services (AWS)
-- 🌱 I’m currently learning python and DevOp Tools (Terraform, )
+- 🌱 I’m currently learning python and DevOp Tools (Terraform, Kubernetes)
 - 💞️ I’m looking to collaborate on Cloud Native Projects as a Infrastructure Engineer
 - 📫 How to reach me myles4days.com / DM on LinkedIN